Broadway Family Farms

 • My Account

-If you own a small farm you want to maximize value, miniature cattle breeds are the right breed.
+If you own a small farm, and you want to maximize value, miniature cattle breeds are the right breed.
 It is a great option to choose a cow from miniature cattle breeds instead of spending on a full-size cow.
 They will need less pasture.
 You save on both in times of rising food prices and concerns regarding food quality.
 Before you choose a mini cow at Broadway Family Farms, you need to know about different breeds of mini cows.

 Many people raise mini cows for meat.
 Others raise them for fresh dairy products which they can get from a milk cow.
 Small-breed cattle may be a more viable alternative.